torpago/mqt-client/docs/CreateRedemptionsRequest.md

 ### NewCreateRedemptionsRequest

-`func NewCreateRedemptionsRequest(amount float32, type_ RedemptionType, ) *CreateRedemptionsRequest`
+`func NewCreateRedemptionsRequest(amount decimal.Decimal, type_ RedemptionType, ) *CreateRedemptionsRequest`

 NewCreateRedemptionsRequest instantiates a new CreateRedemptionsRequest object This constructor will assign default values to properties that have it defined,